$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: Its categorification

 \begin{rem} We will formulate everything in this section in a mixture of different notations.
-First we note that we freely switch between the notions $\mathfrak{sl}_n$-webs, their associated matrix factorizations, string of $F^{(j)}_i$'s and string of $\mathcal F^{(j)}_i$'s.
+First we note that we freely switch between the notions $\mathfrak{gl}_n$-webs, their associated matrix factorizations, string of $F^{(j)}_i$ and string of $\mathcal{F}^{(j)}_i$.
 We hope that is not too confusing.

-Moreover, while we talk about braids, we stay in the KL-R part of $\Ucatmc$ and only go to the cyclotomic quotient for the $\mathfrak{sl}_n$-link homologies.
-The reason is that we can not formulate the complex \textit{locally} in the thick cyclotomic KL-R, because, in our convention, we would have to start at a weight $(n^{\ell})$ for some $\ell$.
-We try to distinguish them as follows: The pictures for the KL-R part of $\Ucatmc$ have orientations (in our notation they are oriented downwards) and the ones for $\check R_{\Lambda}$ do not have orientations.
-We use for the $2$-Schur quotient $\check{\mathcal{S}}(m,n\ell)_n$ (see below before Lemma~\ref{lem-rickardisf}) of $\Ucatmc$ the same notations as for $\Ucatmc$ itself. \end{rem}
+Moreover, we stay in the KLR part of $\Ucatmc$ for braids and only go to the cyclotomic quotient for the $\mathfrak{gl}_n$-link homologies.
+The reason is that we can not formulate the complex locally in the thick cyclotomic KLR, because, in our convention, we would have to start at a weight $(n^{\ell})$ for some $\ell$.
+We try to distinguish them as follows: the pictures for the KLR part of $\Ucatmc$ have orientations (in our notation they are oriented downwards) and the ones for $\check R_{\Lambda}$ do not have orientations.
+Finally, for the $2$-Schur quotient $\check{\mathcal{S}}(m,n\ell)_n$ (see below before Lemma \ref{lem-rickardisf}) of $\Ucatmc$ we use the same notations as for $\Ucatmc$ itself. \end{rem}